 A: "To see is to know....
 To not see, is to guess." - Dr. B.J.
 Palmer, "Developer" of Chiropractic

-Three technique views are taken to verify the doctor's exam findings.
-They also allow for precision measurements and calculations to determine exactly where and to what degree adjustments are needed.
-These views are taken at specific angles and are different from other views that may have been taken by anyone other than an upper cervical doctor.
+Three technique views are taken to verify the doctor's exam findings of spinal misalignment.
+They are required for the precision measurements and calculations that determine exactly where and to what degree adjustments are made.

 Q: I have already had some diagnostic tests done recently and have also seen the dentist for my annual dental x-rays.
 Should I be concerned about the radiation from having "too many" x-rays taken in a year?